 The Vision Awards attracts a diverse crowd, from business and political leaders, activists, service providers, and philanthropists, to social media influencers, celebs, and icons in arts and entertainment.

-The Vision Awards have been covered by NBC News, Latina Magazine, Huffington Post, The Advocate, and TIME, reaching upwards of 681K people on Facebook, 12.8M people on Twitter, and 252K people on Instagram.
+The Vision Awards have been covered by NBC News, Latina Magazine, Huffington Post, OUT Magazine, The Advocate, and TIME, reaching upwards of 681K people on Facebook, 12.8M people on Twitter, and 252K people on Instagram.

 Special thanks to